dipaish/web-dev-env/Readme.md

 - **wordpress** >> folder for your wordpress site

 ## php.ini
 The folder contains php.ini.
 If you need to configure your php setup, you can make required changes to the file.
-After making changes, execute the following command:
+After making changes, execute the following command by starting **terminal** in Visual studio code:

   ```docker compose up -d --build ```